 3a.
-REBUTTAL OPINIONS FROM EXISTING EXPERTS

-4. DISCOVERY must be completed by: Written discovery requests are not timely if they are filed so close to this deadline that the recipient would not be required under the Federal Rules of Civil Procedure to respond until after the deadline.
-5. MEDIATION/ADR: Required Strongly Suggested Parties' Option ADR TO BE COMPLETED by: 7.
+REBUTTAL OPINIONS FROM EXISTING G EXPERTS 4.
+DISCOVERY must be completed by: Written discovery requests are not timely if the this deadline that the recipient would not be received as a control of the control of quired under the Federal 5.
+MEDIATION/ADR: Required Strongly Suggested Parties' Option ì ADR TO BE COMPLETED by: 7.
 DISPOSITIVE MOTIONS will be filed by: 8.
-ALL OTHER PRETRIAL MOTIONS (including Daubert/Kumho motions, but not including other motions in limine) will be filed by: (Typically this date will match \P 6.)
-9. JOINT PRETRIAL ORDER will be filed by: Plaintiff is responsible for timely filing the complete Joint Pretrial Order in the form set forth in the published Court's Procedures.
-10. DOCKET CALL is held in Courtroom 702, starting at p.m. on the date listed here.
-(The Court will set this date.)
-Absent parties' agreement, no documents filed within 5 days before the Docket Call will be considered at Docket Call without prior permission of the Court to late file.

-DENA HANOVICE PALERMO UNITED STATES MAGISTRATE JUDGE
+ALL OTHER PRETRIAL MOTIONS (including, but not including other motions in line (Typically this date will match ¶ 6.) - 9.
+JOINT PRETRIAL ORDER will be filed by: Plaintiff is responsible for timely filing the com- Order in the form set forth in the published Cou nplete Joint Pretrial 10.
+DOCKET CALL is held in Courtroom 702, s on the date listed here.
+(The Court will set this a Absent parties' agreement, no documents filed the Docket Call will be considered at Docket C of the Court to late file. date.) within 5 days before Date DENA HANOVICE PALERMO UNITED STATES MAGISTRATE JUDGE

 APPROVAL REQUESTED:

-Counsel for Plaintiff(s)
+Counsel for Plaintiff(s) Date

-Counsel for Defendant(s)
+Counsel for Defendant(s) Date